sivssdn/rust-tour/README.md

-## Rust Tour
+## A Tour of Rust

-This is a hands-on short tour for those thinking of diving deep into Rust, but need a basic sense of syntax before going further.
+This is a hands-on short rust tutorial for those thinking of diving deep into Rust, but need a basic sense of syntax before going further.

-The tour is practise based, containing live editor where user can practice.
+The Rust tour is practise based, containing live editor where you can practice.

 Web App: https://sivssdn.github.io/rust-tour/